Overview

 You'll learn to perform laboratory exercises on mild steel, stainless steel and aluminum while incorporating various positions and joint designs.

-This course is designed to teach beginner welding skills and is not a substitute for apprenticeship training.
+This SAIT Micro-credential course is designed to teach beginner welding skills and is not a substitute for apprenticeship training.
 To work as a welder in Alberta, you must either hold a recognized trade certificate or be a registered apprentice in the trade.

 You must be at least 18 years old to register for this course.

-Upon successful completion of this course, you will be able to:
+Upon successful completion of this course, you'll be able to:

 • use safe working practices while performing GTAW welding processes